jadis0x/il2cpp-reverse-engineering-guide/README.md

 ### Getting information about any method

+* It allows you to print the name, return type, and parameter information of the target method.

 ```cpp
 void Il2CppHelper::GetMethodInfo(const Il2CppImage* _image, const char* _funcName, int argLength, const char* _class_name, const char* _class_namespace)